 - You will have access to bid sheets and examples of contracts for you to use in business and estimating

 - The student should have basic math skills

-This is a beginner/intermediate level gardening course in landscape design.
+This is a beginner/intermediate level course in landscape Architecture and Design.

 The practical skills of drafting to scale, and site surveys will be explained.
 Finally, how to take these skills, draw your garden design and create a conceptual garden plan for yourself, family or client will be covered in detail.

 For those of you working in metric, you'll want to jump straight down to Lecture 75 for a lesson on using the metric scale in design.